jamesr1775/Sorting-Visualiser/Testing.md

 ##### Device Specific Layout Changes
 1. On Laptops and desktops, all the bar chart control buttons and sliders are on the same horizontal row.
 2. For tablets, the buttons remain on the same row, but both the slider inputs move to separate rows so that there are three rows.
-3. For smartphones all the controls options occupy a separate row.
+3. For smartphones all the control options occupy a separate row which will total 5 rows.

 ##### Bar Chart Generation and Array Slider
 - Upon visiting the webpage, a bar chart is generated with 10 bars.
 - Across all platforms the width to fit the numbers of bars is adjusted to fit all of the bars on one horizontal row.
 - Testing two ways to generate a bar chart:
     - The generate bars button creates a new graph with the fixed number of bars with random heights.
 The chart is centered on the screen.
-    - The array slider varys the number of bars from a minimum of 5 up to a maximum of 100 bars as expected.
+    - The array slider varies the number of bars from a minimum of 5 up to a maximum of 100 bars as expected.
 It creates a new chart and adds or removes bars based on the direction of sliding the button.
 Inspecting the chart shows the max and min bars possible is correct.
     - Moving the slider to the left decreases the bars and sliding it to the right increases the number of bars.
     - Using the Jquery command $('#arraySize').val() in the browsers console to check that the correct values are being set when changing the slider.
     - Used the Jquery command $('.single-bar').length to also check the number of divs / bars created is correct.
-    - The bar chart remains centered on the screen throughtout varying the number of bars.
+    - The bar chart remains centered on the screen throughout varying the number of bars.
 - The responsiveness of the chart has been tested on various screen sizes.
 An example of the testing is below.
     - When changing the screen size, the bars width should adjust as the screen size is changing in order to keep all the bars centered and on the same row.
     - When the generate bars button or the array slider is pressed the bar chart fits into one row for that screen size as expected.